 But before that, one most important thing about social media is that it requires daily updates to grab user attention.
 Only posting once or twice a week won’t let your social media account boost.

 You will need a social media scheduling tool such as RecurPost to post your branded content at the best time without any hassle.
-RecurPost is one of the best Post Planner Alternatives.
+RecurPost is one of the best Post Planner Alternatives and free Hootsuite alternatives.
 Let’s understand how to build your brand on social media.
 RSS Feed for social feature of RecurPost helps you add new posts directly to the Library & works excellent to schedule content.

 Social media profiles like Instagram branded content are intended to make collaboration between brands and creators more visible and frictionless.

 Related Article: 33 FREE Content Marketing Tools to level up online Branding

 This process entails determining the basic beliefs and vision of your company.
 First, consider how your brand would act if it were a living, breathing individual.
 Next, decide on the tone, voice, and language you’ll use to communicate with your target audience.

 Do you want your brand to be known as an authority figure or friend?
 What characteristics and ideals do you want to emphasize in your content?
 Is there anything your company won’t talk about?
 Your responses to these questions will determine the brand’s personality.